ifera-mc/MysteryCrate/README.md

 **Q: I would like a new feature to be added.
 How do I report?**<br />
 A: Enter the feature in [#34](https://github.com/JackMD/MysteryCrate/issues/34).
 Give as much detail as possible and I will see what I can come up with.<br /><br />
 **Q: What to do with the `blocks.yml` file?**<br />
 A: You need not to do anything with it unless you want to edit the floatiing text.
-The plugin automatically generates stuff within the file to make the setup for the user easier.<br /><br />
+The plugin automatically generates stuff within the file to make the setup for the user easier.
 ### Commands and Permissions
 |Description|Command|Permission|Default|
 |:--:|:--:|:--:|:--:|